Root Canal Procedure

 Infections are not only painful, but they are also extremely dangerous.
 Untreated infections in your teeth can lead to bacteria entering the bloodstream and spreading throughout the rest of your body.

 At Crossroads Family Dental, our dentist can remove the infection and restore the health of your mouth with a root canal procedure.
 Restorative Dental helps your mouth feel better.

 Root canals are designed to remove an infection from inside a tooth.
 However, how, exactly, does an infection get started?

 Infections in your teeth are the result of bacteria getting into the inner-most layer of your tooth.
 This can happen in a variety of ways—cavities, deep cracks, or trauma to the tooth.
 Once the bacteria are in the tooth, they multiply quickly.
 They enter the tunnels inside the tooth and attack the pulp, which contains blood vessels and nerves.
 The pulp becomes irritated and inflamed, which can lead to a significant amount of pain.
 If the pain goes away, it’s not a sign that everything is back to normal!
 It typically means that the bacteria have completely deadened the nerve and are progressing to the supporting bone underneath the tooth which can lead to the formation of a dental abscess (infection in the supporting bone itself).

 The only way to remove an infection inside the tooth is with a root canal.
 This procedure is designed to eliminate an infection without the need for extracting the affected tooth.
 After the infection and the pulp of the tooth are removed, the interior is cleaned and disinfected before finally being sealed filling material and protected with a dental filling or crown.

 What Are The Signs Of An Infection?

-An infection inside of a tooth will often present a variety of different symptoms including toothaches, facial swelling, continuous pain, loss of bone mass in your jaw, or a dental abscess.
+An infection inside of a tooth will often present a variety of different symptoms including toothaches, facial swelling, continuous pain, or the presence of a dental abscess (pus).